 If hypermobility is the cause, the person typically can open the mouth wider than the breadth of three fingers.
 The jaw may be chronically dislocated.
 If ankylosis is the cause, the jaw's range of motion tends to be markedly reduced.

 Treatment varies considerably according to the cause.
-Two common treatments are oral appliance therapy (also called splint therapy or a mouth guard) and analgesics such as nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs) to relieve pain.
+Two common treatments are oral appliance therapy (also called splint therapy or a mouth guard) and analgesics such as nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAIDs) to relieve pain.

 An oral appliance often is the main treatment for jaw muscle pain and tightness.
 For people who realize that they clench or grind their teeth, oral appliance therapy can help them break the habit.
 A thin plastic oral appliance is made by a dentist to fit over either the upper or the lower set of teeth and is adjusted to give the person an even bite.
 The oral appliance, usually worn while sleeping (a nightguard), often reduces grinding and clenching, allowing the jaw muscles to rest and recover.
 For pain while awake, an oral appliance allows the jaw muscles to remain relaxed and the bite to be stable, thereby reducing discomfort.
 The oral appliance can also prevent damage to teeth that are under exceptional stress from the grinding and clenching.
 Oral appliances are used while awake only until symptoms subside, usually less than 8 weeks.
 Longer use may be warranted depending on the severity of symptoms.